williamouyang/okta.github.io/_source/docs/api/resources/oauth2.md

 -------------------|---------------------------------------|
 code               | ID Token, Access Token, Refresh Token |
 refresh Token      | Access Token, Refresh Token           |

+##### Refresh Tokens for Web and Native Applications

+For web and native application types, an additional process is required:

+1. Use the Okta Administration UI and check the <b>Allow Offline Access</b> checkbox on the client application page.
+2. Pass the <em>offline_access</em> scope to your authorize request.

 #### List of Errors